joshy/striprtf/README.md

 ```

 ## How to use online
-If you don't want to install, there is also an online version available at https://striprtf.dev
+If you don't want to install, there is also an online version available at https://striprtf.dev which can be used for free.

 ## History